 All this vagueness over the term has created quite some confusion, so much so that many dog breeds and even mutts are being mislabeled as pit bulls!
-To get a grasp of the idea, take a look at this "find the pit bull" test.
+To get a grasp of the idea, you can try a "find the pit bull" test online.
 It depicts dozens of dogs who are often confused for a pit bull.
-If you try to give the test a try, don't feel bad if you miss; countless people require several attempts to get it right!
+If you give the test a try, don't feel bad if you miss; countless people require several attempts to get it right!

 Pit bulls are not really a particular dog breed, but the term can be formally used to depict particular breeds.

-For sake of clarity, the term pit bull is used to depict a certain type of dog, just like the term "hound" is used to depict breeds within the hound category like the beagle, bloodhound and basset hound and the term 'setter' has been used to depict breeds within the setter category like the English setter, Gordon setter, Irish red and white setter and the Irish setter.
+For the sake of clarity, the term "pit bull" is used to depict a certain type of dog.
+Just like the term "hound" is used to depict breeds within the hound category like the beagle, bloodhound, and basset hound.
+The term 'setter' has been used to depict breeds within the setter category like the English setter, Gordon setter, Irish red and white setter and the Irish setter.
 But then, if one is asked exactly what type of pit bull?
 One can then go more into specifics and give out the exact breed name within the pit bull category.

 What does the term pit bull really mean by the way?
-The term pit bull derives from the ancient bloody sports of bear- baiting and bull-baiting.
-In these bloody sports dogs that originated from the Bull and Terrier, a fighting dog developed in the 1800’s, were forced to face these animals in the pit fighting circuit for entertainment purposes.
-Years later, when these bloody sports where finally outlawed in Great Britain in 1835, these dogs were then introduced to the United States by English immigrants who employed them on their farms.
+The term pit bull derives from the ancient bloody sports of bear-baiting and bull-baiting.
+In these bloody sports, dogs that originated from the Bull and Terrier, a fighting dog developed in the 1800s, were forced to face these animals in the pit fighting circuit for entertainment purposes.
+Years later, when these bloody sports were finally outlawed in Great Britain in 1835, these dogs were then introduced to the United States by English immigrants who employed them on their farms.
 Back in those old days, coat color and nose color was probably the least important thing considered.
-All that mattered is that these dogs were able to excel in what they were bred for and takeover certain tasks.
+All that mattered is that these dogs were able to excel in what they were bred for and take over certain tasks.

 Rather than a specific breed, pit bull is more of a generic term to describe a group of dogs with similar characteristics — much as are “hound” and “terrier” — and encompasses both mixes and pure-bred dogs.— Lisa Peterson, spokeswoman for the American Kennel Club